sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^^

 So if Java is coming up, but you still fail to connect, then it is a problem connecting to IOM.
-The IOM Error message will be reported, followed by the command that was trying to to run.
+The IOM Error message will be reported, followed by the command that was trying to be run.
 Below are the usual IOM errors and what to do about them.

-There are a few obvious misconfigurations that can happen here.
+There are a few obvious misconfigurations that can happen here, and these are the likely error you may see.

-1) The 'iomhost' or 'iomport' you've specified aren't right, or the server isn't up and available to be connected to.
-   The error would be like:
+Scroll down based upon the number to see an example of that error and help on why that may occur and what to do about it.

-   **The application could not log on to the server "host:port".
+1) **The application could not log on to the server "host:port".
 No server is available at that port on that machine.**

-2) Your credentials were specifed wrong, or you don't have permission to connect (maybe it's the wrong App Serever?).
-   The error would be like:

-   **The application could not log on to the server "host:port".
+2) **The application could not log on to the server "host:port".
 The user ID "wrong_user" or the password is incorrect.**

-3) for Windows Local connection, you don't have the path to the sspiauth.dll in yout System Path variable.
-   The error would be like:

-   **The native implementation module for the security package could not be found in the path.The native implementation module for the security package could not be found in the path.**
+3) **The native implementation module for the security package could not be found in the path.The native implementation module for the security package could not be found in the path.**

-4) for Windows Local connection, the registry doesn't have the right path to the SAS start up command.
-   The error would be like:

-   **The application could not find a command to launch a SAS Workspace Server.**
+4) **The application could not find a command to launch a SAS Workspace Server.**

-5) for Windows Local connection, the start up command in the registry isn't formated just right.
-Blanks, quotes, other.
-   The error would be like:

-   **The application could not log on to the server.
+5) **The application could not log on to the server.
 The server process did not start.**

 Here are examples of each of the above problems:

 1) The application could not log on to the server "Linux-1:333".
 No server is available at that port on that machine.
+   For this error, either the 'iomhost' or 'iomport' you've specified aren't right, or the server isn't up and available to be connected to.
+   You may have specified the host or port for the metadata server instead of the host of the object spawner and port for theworkspace server.

 .. code-block:: ipython3